The depanelizer module will allow you to easily and quickly accomplish two specific tasks:

 - If you need to delete a depanelization line or drill hole, click on the Delete tab button (so that it is down).
 Draw a selection rectangle around any portion of the object(s) you wish to delete.

 - Click on the Save button to save the milling file in either G-Code format or Gerber format.
+In the dialog box you may specify the transformation from panel coordinates to machine coordinates, and other relevant parameters for generating the output file.

 * For purposes of depanelization, a tab is measured from the endpoint of one slot to the endpoint of the neighboring slot.
 The endpoint is at the center of the cutting tool, which is a cutting tool radius from the edge of the slot.
 Therefore, the tab width is the minimum width of the tab plus the diameter of the cutting tool.